Dealing with estate agents

 Complaining to the Property Ombudsman

 If your experience with the estate agent has not been the best, then you’ll first need to complain directly.
-If they don’t deal with that complaint to your satisfaction, then you should have a few options.
+If they don’t deal with that complaint to your satisfaction, raise your issues with The Property Ombudsman (TPO).

 For more, check out the complaints process section of the Property Ombudsman’s website.